AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

 The recommended process of upgrading from Adobe Analytics to Customer Journey Analytics is a new implementation of the Experience Platform Web SDK, which is the preferred data collection method for Customer Journey Analytics.
 In conjunction with the Web SDK, Adobe also recommends using the Analytics source connector to help with your transition to Customer Journey Analytics.
 Use the Analytics source connector to retain historical Adobe Analytics data and to perform side-by-side data comparison.

-After fully transitioning to Customer Journey Analytics, the Analytics source connector can be turned off and the Experience Platform Web SDK can be used exclusively.
+After you have enough historical data using the Experience Platform Web SDK and you have fully transitioned to Customer Journey Analytics, the Analytics source connector can be turned off and the Web SDK can be used exclusively.

 ### High-level recommended upgrade process